virgesmith/neworder/docs/examples/hello-world.md

 {{ include_snippet("./examples/hello-world/model.py", "step") }}

-and finally the `checkpoint` method prints greetings from the talkative individuals using the `neworder.log` function, which is preferred to plain `print` statements as the output is annotated with useful context for debugging.
+and at the end of the timeline the `finalise` method prints greetings from the talkative individuals using the `neworder.log` function, which is preferred to plain `print` statements as the output is annotated with useful context for debugging.

-{{ include_snippet("./examples/hello-world/model.py", "checkpoint") }}
+{{ include_snippet("./examples/hello-world/model.py", "finalise") }}

 ## Execution